yoshidasala/yoshidasala/README.md

-🌱 I’m Sala Yoshida, a conscientious creative software engineer from Australia with Japanese roots
+🌱 Hello I'm Sala, a conscientious creative software engineer from Australia with Japanese roots

 ➰ Currently exploring the intersection between design and tech where functionality meets aesthetics

 🕊 I craft thoughtful user experiences, validate designs and make them come to life with code

    feel free to say hi to me [here](mailto:yoshidasala@gmail.com)
+   <a href="https://xxx.github.io/research/">Visual Portfolio</a>

 ⚙️ Tools & Tech